-Tom Hanks, Wife Rita Wilson, Test Positive For Coronavirus
+Tom Hanks, Wife Rita Wilson Test Positive For Coronavirus

 Although the disease has killed more than 4,500 people worldwide since it was first identified in December in central China, most people who become infected show either mild or no symptoms.
 According to the World Health Organization's latest situation report, dated March 11, there are a total of 112 confirmed cases of novel coronavirus infection in Australia, which has seen three deaths from the disease.

-Hanks and Wilson had been on Australia's Gold Coast, Queensland, preparing for the film shoot in which Hanks is set to play Presley's long-time manager, Colonel Tom Parker, when the actor made the announcement.
+Hanks and Wilson had been on Australia's Gold Coast, Queensland, preparing for the film shoot in which Hanks is set to play Presley's longtime manager, Colonel Tom Parker, when the actor made the announcement.

 The Sydney Morning Herald quoted "a number of crew members" on the film who said that all production had been shut down.